 We believe Arts & Humanities go together.
 We believe in diversity and equal rights.
 We believe that creativity cannot exist without self-awareness, reflection, and a regard for others.

 Conscious and deliberate, our pledge of artistic integrity must bow to the integrity of humanity.
-Our editorial and curatorial policy and practice is, and always will be, simply this: there is no room for ignorance, inequality, racism, or misogyny.
+Our editorial and curatorial policy and practices have been, and always will be, simply this: there is no room for ignorance, inequality, racism, or misogyny.
 There is no place for that here, or elsewhere.

 Let us now praise women.